Poison Waters: Career

 In 2020, during the COVID-19 pandemic, Poison Waters was a host for Vashon, Washington's online pride festivities.
 She was also recruited to be Oregon's "drag ambassador" by Drag Out the Vote, a nonpartisan national organization "aiming to educate, register, and turn out voters, while maximizing fun and some glorious looks in the process".
 In 2021, Poison Waters encouraged people to wear face masks on public transportation as part of TriMet's public service campaign.
 She also hosted a youth fashion show fundraiser in Portland, in which she modeled upcycled new designs with other local drag performers.
 During the city's annual Pride Festival, which was mostly held online because of the pandemic, Poison Waters provided entertainment as part of a film screening benefitting LGBT veterans.
 Additionally, she performed at a socially distanced outdoor entertainment venue at Zidell Yards.
 In Hillsboro, she appeared at an outdoor pride concert as well as "Pride Storytime" for children at a local community center.
 She also hosted drag bingo, fundraisers, and corporate events via Zoom.

 Poison Waters writes a weekly column for the digital LGBT publication Shoutout, featuring local drag artists, as of 2021.
 In 2021, Cook taught a course at Portland Community College called "Histories of Drag Performance in Portland".
 The University of Portland's Gender and Sexuality Partnership hosted the show "Poison Waters and friends" in 2022.
+She emceed the inaugural Pride Lake Oswego at Millennium Plaza Park in 2024 and the subsequent event in 2025.

 Recognition

 Poison Waters has been described as "iconic", and in 2021, Portland Monthly writers called her "a shining jewel in our city".
 According to the Gay and Lesbian Archives of the Pacific Northwest, which named her a "queer hero" in 2013, Poison Waters has also been recognized by Cascade AIDS Project, the Coalition for AIDS, the Imperial Sovereign Rose Court, the Oregon Bears, and Pride Northwest for her "steadfast work within the HIV/AIDS community".
+In June 2025, she was given an honorary degree at the College of the Arts commencement ceremony at Portland State University.